 error result may still be manually resumed.

-In either case you should first investigate the encountered errors.
+Either way, investigate the encountered errors first.
 When viewing a task, you can see any errors encountered on the errors tab:

 In this example we attempted to discover a repository of type Docker where no Docker repository is available (1), resulting in orcharhino requesting a resource that does not exist (404 Not Found) (2).

 In this case we could try again selecting the correct repository type.

 If the reported error is not illuminating and is preventing an important task from succeeding, it is probably best to contact ATIX Support.

 In rare cases a task may appear to be stuck in a